FrancisP1/francispaesano/README.md

 # francispaesano
-Yes, read this is you want to.
+Yes, read this if you want to.
 Right now I'm trying to figure out how to git push.